VTV7

 The audience of VTV7 is mainly students.
 At the beginning of the broadcast, VTV7 is aimed at preschool and elementary children.
 The channel also has programs suitable for other audiences such as middle school students, high school students, adults, ethnic minorities, and people with disabilities.

 Although VTV7 spends most of its time on educational programs, it also has entertainment programming and programs of humanitarian significance.
 It also has purchased the copyright from foreign partners.

-VTV7, along with VTV8 and VTV9 (new version), were 3 television channels which were launched in 2016.
+VTV7, along with VTV8 and VTV9, were 3 television channels which were launched in 2016.

+From June 15, 2025, VTV7 will be broadcast live sports events that VTV has the broadcasting rights for, such as the V.League 1, Vietnamese National Football Cup and ASEAN U-23 Championship.